Review: When it Rains

 Web Designer, Editor, Film Reviewer

-He is a co-founder of the Ottawa Canadian Film Festival, where he served on the board until 2024.
-He is currently the editor of the film613 blog.
+He is a co-founder of the Ottawa Canadian Film Festival, where he served on the board until 2024, and is currently editor of the film613 blog.
+Most recently, he led an international team of developers as Team Lead for Digital Development at CPAC, overseeing digital delivery and system implementation.

-Jith is seeking a new professional opportunity where he can leverage his experience in digital strategy, system design, business analysis, and cross-functional leadership to help build and operate resilient, high-impact digital systems.
+He is currently seeking a new opportunity to apply his experience in digital strategy, system design, business analysis, leadership, and data analytics to build and operate resilient digital systems.

 Follow Jith on letterboxd.
 More at jithpaul.com